centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 #### Redhat Software Collections repository

 To install Centreon you will need to set up the official Software Collections repository supported by Redhat.
-These are required for installing PHP 7 and its associated libraries.
+It is required for installing PHP 7 and its associated libraries.

 Install the Software Collections repository using this command: